-As a new golfer, it is becoming increasingly important to have the proper equipment in the bag.
+As a beginner or high handicap golfer, it is becoming increasingly important to have the proper driver in your bag that suits your game.
 I know that years ago, you could take hand-me-downs from your great uncle and get your golf career started; today, equipment makes a difference.
 Therefore it is imperative to get the proper driver in the golf bag right from the start.

 With all the options on the market, it can sometimes be hard to narrow down the best driver options for beginners and high handicappers.
 Therefore, we have put together some of the best choices on the market to help you take your game to the next level.

-Best Drivers For Beginners and High Handicappers: Our Top Picks
+Best Forgiving Drivers For Beginners and High Handicappers: Our Top Picks

 If you want our recommendations right away, here they are.
 Read further for the full list and individual reviews.